fireblocks/recovery/packages/asset-config/README.md

 The token contract address must be present in the `globalAssets` list as the `address` parameter.
 Note: the tool will support ERC20 token withdrawals only on EVM chains that has withdrawal support for the base asset as well.

+### Add a new TRC20 token

+To add support for withdrawals of a listed TRC20 token, make sure the token is listed in `globalAssets.ts`.
+The token contract address must be present in the `globalAssets` list as the `address` parameter, make sure that `decimals` is also updated accordingly.

 ### Add a new Jetton token

 To add support for withdrawals of a listed Jetton, make sure the token is listed in `globalAssets.ts`.
-The Jetton master contract address must be present in the `globalAssets` list as the `address` parameter.
+The Jetton master contract address must be present in the `globalAssets` list as the `address` parameter, make sure that `decimals` is also updated accordingly.

 ### Token or new Base Asset Support